1:1 Integrative Physiotherapy

 How many sessions will I need?

 Sometimes, 1 initial session with a follow-up session is all is needed to make a huge difference, particularly with a more simple presentation.
 More usually, around 6 sessions will really result in some longstanding changes.
-Each individual is different.
-With a clinical yoga for adventure sports session, just 1 or 2 sessions is usually enough to get going, with regular top-up sessions an option too.
+Each individual is different as sometimes a monthly or bimonthly ‘maintenance’ appointments can be very beneficial.

 How do I book?